1601-mma2013/UniLife/README.md

 -To have more fun and interesting moment in her university life

--Need somthing that make her think is interesting enough
+-Need something that make her think that it is interesting enough

 2. Patterns in user and customer behaviors -